wso2-extensions/esb-connector-redis/docs/workingWithHashesInRedis.md

 [https://redis.io/commands/hmset](https://redis.io/commands/hmset)

-#### HSet
+#### Setting a specific field in a hash to a value
-The hSet operation is used to set the string value of a hash field.
+The hSet operation sets a specific field in a hash to a specified value.

 **hSet**
 ```xml